dario-vega/demo-simple-nosql-cluster/README.md

 In our case, we will use the following scripts [clean.sh](./scripts/clean.sh) and [boot.sh](./scripts/boot.sh)

-TIP: run jps to validate that nothing is running from a previous test, if it is the case, just kill the processes.
-(NB If you are not using Oracle JDK, use ps command)
+**TIP**: run jps to validate that nothing is running from a previous test. if it is the case, just kill the processes. (**NB** If you are not using Oracle JDK, use ps command)
 ````
 [opc@node1-nosql ~]$ jps
 9060 ManagedService